Expert Area Rug Cleaning

 Our Rug Cleaning Process

-- Third Step – We give your rug a bath using dye-locking and conditioning agents to protect and rejuvenate the natural fibers in the rug.
+Third Step – Your rug is given a bath using dye-locking and conditioning agents.
+These agents protect and rejuvenate the natural fibers in the rug.

-- Sixth Step – We use moisture meters to verify the rug is dry and package it up for delivery.
+Sixth Step – Moisture meters are used to verify the rug is dry.

 Area Rug Cleaning FAQ's